 The Thunderbird has been part of Native American history and culture for many years.
 All over the Thunderbird symbolizes power, nobility, and strength.
-In almost all Native American tribes, the Thunderbird is the dominant icon or symbol in their traditions and artworks such as, totem polls pottery, jewelry, masks, petroglyphs and, carvings.
+In almost all Native American tribes, the Thunderbird is the dominant icon or symbol in their traditions and artworks such as totem poles, pottery, jewelry, masks, petroglyphs, and carvings.
 Totems often have giant birds carved into them sometimes with the Underwater Panther on the bottom.
 Many tribes share stories and even songs depicting the Thunderbird to honor the powerful creature.

 Some West Coast tribes believed the Thunderbird and humans made a deal for the Thunderbird to help them in times of a food crisis in exchange for them honoring the Thunderbird in their culture.
 This is possible where the idea the Thunderbird is a protector of humanity came from.

 Different tribes have different beliefs when it comes to this creature.
 The Lakota Sioux believed if you saw birds in your dreams you were destined to become a medicine man in the tribe, while if you saw the Thunderbird in your dreams you would be destined to be a sacred clown.
 The Lakota Sioux tribe also believed the Thunderbird was a highly respected and feared spirit.

 To the Illini Tribes, the Thunderbird was said to be a vengeful spirit that would feed on large whales and even children.
 It would use its powers of thunder to scare off humans from its nests and away from its territory.